-The Delaware Charity Challenge indoor triathlon is a run, row, bike triathlon that will take place January 7, 2017.
-Teams can also raise money for their favorite cause through the Race to Raise fundraising competition.
+The Delaware Charity Challenge indoor triathlon is a fun and competitive run, row, bike triathlon.
+Teams can also raise money for their favorite nonprofit cause through the Race to Raise fundraising competition.

 The Delaware Charity Challenge winter indoor triathlon is the most fun event that kicks off the new year.

-Over two competitions in January 2016 and January 2017, the Delaware Charity Challenge Winter Games have helped individuals and teams collectively raise nearly $30,000 for different nonprofit organizations they love and support.
+Over three competitions in January 2016, 2017, and 2018, the Delaware Charity Challenge Winter Games have helped individuals and teams collectively raise more than $45,000 for different nonprofit organizations they love and support.
 The Annual Winter Games consist of an indoor triathlon and scooter challenge, along with the Winter Delaware Charity Challenge Race to Raise fundraising competition.

 Winter race to raise fundraising competition

 Part of the Delaware Charity Challenge is the team fundraising competition, where teams compete to raise money for their selected beneficiary.
-In 2015, teams competing in the Winter Race to Raise fundraising competition raised more than $15,000 for different charities, with five teams raising more than $1,000 each for their selected nonprofit organizations.
-The winning team raised more than $5,500 for its designated beneficiary.
+Over three years, teams competing in the Winter Race to Raise fundraising competition have raised more than $45,000 for different charities, with fifteen teams raising more than $1,000 each for their selected nonprofit organizations.
+The winning teams typically raise $5000 or more for their designated beneficiary.

 How it works: As part of the registration process, teams may select a charity for which they can raise money and awareness through the Delaware Charity Challenge.
 During the fundraising period (typically 3 months leading up to the competition), teams are encouraged to raise money for their selected charity through their team fundraising page.
 All proceeds raised by the team go to the selected charity and are processed through a third party nonprofit payment processor and passed to the charity they selected.
 The three teams that collectively raise the most money during this period will win additional prize money for their charity.
 As additional prizes are secured, we will post them online.

-The 2017 indoor triathlon will be held Saturday, January 7, 2017 at the Chase Center in Wilmington, Delaware.
+The 2019 indoor triathlon will be held Saturday, January 5, 2019 at the Chase Center in Wilmington, Delaware.
 There will be three events as part of the triathlon: run (on treadmill), row (on an erg/rowing machine), and bike (on a spin bike).
-In 2017, each of the run, row, and bike races will be 15 minutes (5 minute transition time), and scoring will be based on the combined distance covered by the team depending on the race category they competed in.
+In 2019, each of the run, row, and bike races will be 15 minutes (5 minute transition time), and scoring will be based on the combined distance covered by the team depending on the race category they competed in.
+We may have additional divisions added to the 2019 competition where triathletes can opt to race for a set distance.

-The triathlon itself will be divided into three competitive categories for both teams and individuals wishing to participate: Team Medley Triathlon, Team Run, Row, Bike Triathlon, and Individual Run, Row, Bike Triathlon.
-There is no limit on team size, but a minimum of three are needed to score for either the Medley Triathlon or Team Run, Row, Bike Triathlon competitions.
+The triathlon itself is generally divided into three competitive categories for both teams and individuals wishing to participate: Team Medley Triathlon, Team Run, Row, Bike Triathlon, and Individual Run, Row, Bike Triathlon.
+There is no limit on team size, but a minimum of three are needed for scoring purposes in the the Medley Triathlon or team divisions in the Run, Row, Bike Triathlon competitions.

 As part of registration, teams signed up for a preferred time slot to compete, and we will do our best to accommodate everyone's first choice preferences.